sekema954/jobhuntly/README.md

 <p>Here's an overview of the project's folder structure:</p>

-# Real Estate Site
+# Job Hunt Site

 ## Project Overview

-This is a full-stack real estate website with a React frontend and a separate backend server.
+This is a frontend job searching website with a React frontend and a separate backend server.
 The project is structured to separate the client (frontend) and server (backend) components.

 <h1Installation</h1>